-Process Course New Ugrad/Pro Status Pending Submitter Vogtle,Candice Raquel cvogtle@ufl.edu Created 5/4/2017 8:36:19 AM Updated 5/9/2017 11:00:47 AM Description This course provides students with basic concepts of the scientific process (e.g., of request inductive and deductive reasoning, foundations of inductive statistics, research design) as well as offering practice in critical thinking and avoiding the cognitive illusions and misapplied heuristics that can lead to invalid conclusions.
+Process Course New Ugrad/Pro Status Pending at PV - University Curriculum Committee (UCC) Submitter Candice Vogtle cvogtle@ufl.edu Created 5/4/2017 8:36:19 AM Updated 11/13/2017 3:08:40 PM Description of This course provides students with concepts of the scientific process (inductive and deductive request reasoning, foundations of inductive statistics, research design) as well as offering practice in critical thinking and avoiding the cognitive illusions that lead to invalid conclusions.
+The goal is to train students to become critical consumers of information.